Quezette Stakes

 The Quezette Stakes is a Melbourne Racing Club Group 3 Thoroughbred horse race for three-year-old fillies held under set weights with penalties conditions, over a distance of 1100 metres, held at Caulfield Racecourse, Melbourne, Australia annually in August.
-Total prizemoney for the race is A$200,000.

 History

 Name

 The race first held in 1992 is in honour of the 1967 Merson Cooper Stakes (Listed Race) winner Quezette, who won seven races in her two-year-old season and was placed in the Group 1 Crown Oaks as a three-year-old.
 Quezette established the Australian record for five furlongs in 56.4 seconds.
 In 2016 the event was run as the Winslow Group Stakes.